dudintv/dudin.tv/content/articles/execution-logic-1.md

 ### Update checking

-Sometimes you need to be sure that new logic was updatet in MSE.
+Sometimes you need to be sure that new logic was updated in MSE.

-1. Launch VizPilot and open playlist with template for checking.
+1. Launch VizPilot and open playlist with the template for checking.
 2. Enter ```http://localhost:8580/app/vdomconfig/vdomconfig.html``` in a browser.
 Where ```localhost``` is the MSE host.
 3. Dig down to ```external/master_templates/#####```.
 Where ##### is number your template.
-Obviuosly you won't know it, just go throung all of existing elements.
+Obviously you won't know it, just go through all of the existing elements.
 4. Look ```commands``` section.
 There are all your actual EL commands.
 Just check it visually.

 <media-image name="mse-master-templates.png" />